envato-archive/moo_moo/README.md

 Copyright
 ---------

-Copyright (c) 2014 Site5.com.
+Copyright (c) 2016 Pressed, LLC.
 See LICENSE for details.